p4lang/p4analyzer/README.md

 # P4 Analyzer
 A [Language Server Protocol](https://langserver.org/) (LSP) compliant analyzer for the P4 language.

+> **ℹ Note**
+This project is very much a Work in Progress.
+Development is on-going and we're not even at Alpha quality yet.
+Our aim is to have a preview release in June. **Please remember this when raising issues.**

 The analyzer is provided standalone (for integration with LSP clients supported in tools such as VIM and EMacs), or as an extension for Visual Studio Code that uses an in-built WebAssembly version of the analyzer.
 The Visual Studio Code extension can also be configured to use the standalone analyzer if required.